 The diagnosis of dementia requires a complete medical and neuropsychological evaluation.
-The process is first to determine if the person has a cognitive problem and how severe it is.
+The process is first to determine whether the person has a cognitive problem and how severe it is.
 The next step is to determine the cause in order to accurately recommend treatment and allow patients and caregivers to plan for the future.

 A medical evaluation for dementia usually includes the following:

-The process of diagnosing dementia has become more accurate in recent years, and specialists are able to analyze the large amount of data collected and determine if there is a problem, the severity, and, often, the cause of the dementia.
-Occasionally, there may be a combination of causes or it may take time to monitor the individual to be sure of a diagnosis.
+The process of diagnosing dementia has become more accurate in recent years, and specialists are able to analyze the large amount of data collected and determine whether there is a problem, the severity, and, often, the cause of the dementia.
+Occasionally, there may be a combination of causes, or it may take time to monitor the individual to be sure of a diagnosis.
 Determining whether the cause is a reversible or irreversible condition guides the treatment and care for the affected person and family.

 Deteriorating intellectual capacity may be caused by a variety of diseases and disorders in older persons.
 An illness and/or a reaction to medication may cause a change in mental status.
 These are sometimes called “pseudodementias.”
 Detecting the underlying cause of changes through medical evaluation may lead to a determination that the cause is reversible or treatable.
 Examples of conditions that can cause reversible symptoms of dementia include:

-Reactions to medications—Adverse drug reactions are one of the most common reasons older persons experience symptoms that mimic dementia.
-All medications, prescriptions, over-the-counter pills and herbal remedies should be monitored by a physician to reduce the possibility of side effects.
+- Reactions to medications: Adverse drug reactions are one of the most common reasons older persons experience symptoms that mimic dementia.
+All medications, prescriptions, over-the-counter pills, and herbal remedies should be monitored by a physician to reduce the possibility of side effects.

 If reversible dementias are ruled out and it is determined that the person has a degenerative or irreversible dementia, it is important that families and medical personnel seek the cause of the problem.
 This will help ensure that the person affected receives proper medical care, and families can plan their caregiving and find appropriate support and resources.